 On some level, her explanation made total sense to me.
 The physical sensations / arousal symptoms of anxiety and excitement are literally the same.
 The only difference is that anxiety has more of an inward energy flow and excitement more outwards.
 Which of course depends on what you believe you’re feeling.

-Fear is one of our most primal emotions, right?
+Fear is one of our most primal emotions.
 It’s that sudden energy burst that helps you fight against (or flee from) the proverbial sabertooth tiger (or mother in law).

 Think of a totally different situation now.
 A time in your life where you literally feared for your life for a moment.
-Maybe when you almost got hit by a car, got chased by wasps or were ganged upon by a mob of casual violence aficionados.
-(All examples from my own life.
-The second one was surprisingly fun.)
+Maybe when you almost got hit by a car, got chased by a swarm of wasps or were ganged upon by a mob of happy slappers.

 Can you remember what that felt like?
 We’ll call this “Feeling B”.